 - The Update Options tab of the Data Studio export block has been set to Append and Delete Data In Mater Date Range before Append has been checked

-When the Canvas has been configured this way, it can be scheduled for routine updates using either of the two automation options.
+Configuring the canvas this way allows it to be scheduled for routine updates using either of the two automation options.

 Concerns over Google Data Studio row limits are a thing of the past.
 The Analytics Canvas Partner Connector is now capable of holding up to 2 Billion rows per dataset!
 Even very large datasets perform exceptionally well, and that performance is highly scalable as reporting ramps up.